Experience the Wild with Grizzly Bears in Khutzeymateen

 Cancellation Policy

-The 50% deposit to reserve your spot is non-refundable.
+The 50% deposit is non-refundable

-If you cancel after final payment, no refund will be issued unless we can fill your spot to another person.
-If we are successful all payments will be refunded minus a $500 administration fee.
+If you cancel after final payment, no refund will be issued unless your spot can be filled

 We strongly recommend purchasing trip cancellation and travel insurance to protect your investment.